ab-noori/bookstore-cms/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

   I would like to thank Microverse and my coding partners.
-Also I want to give credit to [`Nerd's lesson`](https://www.youtube.com/@Nerdslesson)
+Also, I want to give credit to [`Nerd's lesson`](https://www.youtube.com/@Nerdslesson)
-YouTub Channel, it's [`react tutorial`](https://www.youtube.com/watch?v=cd3P3yXyx30) is really helpfull.
+YouTub Channel, its [`react tutorial`](https://www.youtube.com/watch?v=cd3P3yXyx30) is really helpful.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>